mary1afshar/Furhat_setup_URA/README.md

     - **Provide instant feedback**

 # What is next
-- User research
+- User Research
-    1. informal design workshops w group of children - play around with it and get data (better option?)
+    1. Informal Design Workshops with Groups of Children: Engage in playful interactions to gather data and insights.
-    2. formal - research study - ethical application, design a full methodology, run the study and write a paper for the study
+    2. Formal Research Study: Develop an ethical application, design a comprehensive methodology, conduct the study, and produce a research paper based on the findings.
-- Connecting to the Furhat Robot, sending the final JSON back to the Furhat, given the JSON, the robot will be customized to the users selections
+- Integration with Furhat Robot: Customize the Furhat Robot based on user selections by connecting to it and sending the final JSON configuration.

 ## To Run the Project